xumingming/clj-dubbo/README.md

 ;; "From server: name:james, age: 12"
 ```

-* Call a service method whose return value is a POJO.
+* Also supports service method whose return value is a POJO.

 ``` clojure
 ;; the POJO return value will be converted to a clojure map, and the property name